eixom/php-jsonlite/README.md

     * mode : js.
 Compatible with javascript
     * mode : strict.
 Keep the data type
         * ex.
 1.0 will be encode as "1.0"(without quote),and decode as 1.0
-    * encode mode : min. reduce the data size, which is useful for logs.
+    * encode mode : min.
+Reduce the data size, which is useful for logs.
 * decode : Compatible with JSON
-* better error position brief and description
+* Better error position brief and description
-* make errors more explicit
+* Make errors more explicit

 ## examples